 Skip the Alcohol Late at Night

+There is a link between sleep and pain management.
 Studies have shown that sleep disruptions may trigger chronic pain.
 They may also increase the risk of developing depression which exacerbates chronic pain.
 You may be tempted to reach for a night cap before nodding off, but an alcoholic drink before bedtime can hurt your ability to sleep more than it helps.
 A drink may help you fall sleep in the short-term, but alcohol reduces deep, restorative REM sleep.
 You may also be more likely to wake up during the night if you had a drink or two before bedtime.
 Set the stage for a good night's sleep and less pain by having a cup of tea or warm milk before bed instead of an alcoholic drink.

 Skip the Cigarettes

+What does smoking do to chronic pain patients?
 Many people reach for cigarettes in an effort to try to self-medicate chronic pain, but it is not a good idea.
 Smoking may bring short-term relief of stress and pain, but tobacco use is associated with many detrimental health effects that may increase pain in the long run.
 Smoking slows wound healing, increases the risk of degenerative disc disease, causes rheumatoid arthritis, and impedes circulation-increasing the risk of heart attack and stroke.
 All of these may lead to increased chronic pain.
 If you smoke, quit.
 If you need help quitting, ask your doctor for medications and treatment programs that can help you kick the habit for good.

+What’s your chronic pain diet plan?
 Eating a healthy diet that is high in anti-inflammatory foods such as lean protein, colorful fruits and vegetables, whole grains, nuts, legumes, and healthy fats keeps your body strong and helps boost your defenses against pain.
 Omega-3 fatty acids like those found in oily fish such as salmon may be very beneficial for inflammatory pain conditions, including rheumatoid arthritis.
 Anti-inflammatory compounds called flavonoids, such as alpha-lipoic acid (ALA) found in foods like broccoli and spinach, may help ease the pain from diabetic neuropathy.
 This also applies for vitamin E. Ask your doctor what kind of diet is appropriate for your pain condition.

 A pain journal is a tool that can help both you and your doctor track your symptoms, assess treatment effectiveness, and plan a future course of action.
 Keep track of your daily pain by recording a pain score between 1 and 10 at the end of every day.
 Take notes about the activities you did that day and how you felt while doing them.
 Bring your scores and these notes and share them with your doctor the next time you have an appointment.
 This will help your health care professional get a better idea of how your condition is progressing, how your treatment is working, and if any adjustments should be made.
+Your chronic pain diary can help you keep track of potential pain triggers, too.

 Make Time for Relaxation

-If you suffer from chronic pain, it is necessary to make time for relaxation and to set limits on your activities.
+If you suffer from chronic pain, massage therapy may help.
+It is necessary to make time for relaxation and to set limits on your activities.
 Doing too much and being overly tired may make your pain symptoms worse.
 Learn to say no to parties and events that will sap your energy.
 Make regular appointments with a masseuse to unwind with some relaxing massage.
 Maybe you always feel energized after seeing certain good friends.
 Make time for people and activities that boost your spirits and make you feel better.
 Learn to say no to people and activities that bring you down and may aggravate your symptoms.
 Get in tune with your inner self.
 Listen to the wisdom you have within to live better day today.

 Make Use of Distraction